Whitekashin/Whitekashin/README.md

 - 🎓 &nbsp; I am a self taught Developer from Germany/Austria.
 - 💼 &nbsp; Currently looking for work in the field.
 - 🌱 &nbsp; As of now, currently learning Next.js, Three.js and a couple of other fun things.
-- 🕹️ &nbsp; I like Eating, Sleeping and playing Video games, as I am a big Nerd.
+- 🕹️ &nbsp; I like Eating, Sleeping and playing Video Games.

 <h3> 🛠 &nbsp;Tech Stack</h3>